Umerkot: History

-According to tradition, it was founded by a branch of the Soomra who later lost it to Sodhas in 1226.
+According to tradition, it was founded by a branch of the Soomra who later lost it to Sodha in 1226.
 Sodhas were expelled by the Soomra in 1330 but again rose to power in 1439.
-In 1590, it became a part of the Mughal Empire.
-In 1599, Abu ’l-Ḳāsim Sulṭān, an Arghun dynasty prince drove out the Mughal commander.
-In 1736, Noor Mohammad Kalhoro expelled the last Sodha chief and took control of it.
 Amarkot province was ruled by the Sodha Rajput clan during the medieval period.
 Rana Parshad, the Sodha Rajput ruler of Umarkot, gave refuge to Humayun, the second Mughal Emperor when he was ousted by Sher Shah Suri, and the following year Mughal Emperor, Akbar, was born here.
 Later on, Akbar brought northwestern India, including modern Pakistan, under Mughal rule.
+In 1590, it became a part of the Mughal Empire.
+In 1599, Abu ’l-Ḳāsim Sulṭān, an Arghun prince drove out the Mughal commander.
+In 1736, Noor Mohammad Kalhoro expelled the last Sodha chief and took control of it.

-After the disintegration of the Mughal Empire, Amarkot was captured by several regional powers, including the Persians, Afghans, Kalhora and Talpur Balochs of Sindh, Rathore Rajputs of Jodhpur and finally by the British.
+After the disintegration of the Mughal Empire, Amarkot was captured by several regional powers, including the Persians, Afghans, Kalhora and Talpur Baloch of Sindh, Rathore Rajputs of Jodhpur and finally by the British.

-Amarkot was annexed by Jodhpur State in 1779 from the Kalhora nawab of Sindh.
+Amarkot was annexed by Jodhpur State in 1779 from the Kalhora Nawab of Sindh.
 Umerkot and its fort was traded to the British in 1843 by the Maharaja of Jodhpur in return for a Rs.10,000 reduction in the tribute imposed on Jodhpur State.
 The British appointed Syed Mohammad Ali governor of the province.
 In 1847, Rana Ratan Singh was hanged at the fort by the British, for killing Syed Mohammad Ali in a tax protest.

 After the British conquered Sindh, they made it part of the Bombay Presidency of British India.
 In 1858, the entire area around Tharparkar became part of the Hyderabad District.
 In 1860 the region was renamed Eastern Sindh Frontier, with a headquarters at Amarkot.
 In 1882, it was reorganized as the Thar and Parkar district, headed by a British Deputy Commissioner, with a political superintendent at Amarkot.
 However, in 1906 the district headquarters moved from Amarkot to Mirpur Khas.

 Rana Chandra Singh, a federal minister and the chieftain of the Hindu Sodha Thakur Rajput clan and the Amarkot Jagir, was one of the founding members of the Pakistan Peoples Party (PPP) and was elected to the National Assembly of Pakistan from Umarkot seven times as a PPP member between 1977 and 1999, when he founded the Pakistan Hindu Party (PHP).
 Currently, his politician son Rana Hamir Singh claims to be the 26th Rana of Tharparkar, Umarkot and Mithi.